 The monitor is pretty easy to use.
 It has four buttons: Mode, Reset, and Up/Down selection arrows.
 For example, the Mode button allows you to scroll through the workout metrics and select the one you want to view on display.

 However, the monitor also has a Scan Mode, which, if elected, automatically rotates all the metrics showing each one for a few seconds.

 The Up/Down arrows allow you to select time, distance, and calorie targets.
 And finally, the Reset button will enable you to clear all the unit values to zero.

-The fitness monitor is battery-powered, and the batteries come it.
+The fitness monitor is battery-powered, and the batteries come with it.
 It starts up when you press the mode button or begin pedaling.
 It also automatically shuts down after a few minutes of inactivity on the machine to save battery life.

 One last notable feature regarding the machine’s monitor is the tablet holder.
 This accessory consists of a small shelf right above the LCD.
-Also, the monitor top section has two layers of non-slip material, so your tablet or smartphone won’t slide off.
+Also, the monitor’s top section has two layers of non-slip material, so your tablet or smartphone won’t slide off.

 BST800 Assembly and Maintenance

 As I’ve mentioned earlier, the machine’s internal parts shouldn’t require any maintenance for an extended time.
-Therefore, you only need to check for loose parts, retighten as needed, and lubricate the joints if necessary.
+Therefore, you only need to check for loose parts, retighten them as needed, and lubricate the joints if necessary.

 - Solid frame with a low center of gravity for extra stability;

 - Compact design – does not take too much space;